isogeo/doc-admin/Help/en/features/scan_fme/scanFME_formats.md

-# Data formats automatically accepted
+# Data formats automatically supported

 In theory, the service can scan all formats supported by the FME ETL on which it is based.
 However, as new needs arise, new formats are added.